le-wil/salmon-ibm-model/README.md

 ---

 ##  Project Structure
-This repo contains only the model and files required to run simulations locally or on HPC.
+The source folder contains the current model and files required to run simulations locally or on HPC.
 For analysis notebooks and figures, see the companion repository: SalmonIRA

 ---